cheesecakeufo/komorebi/README.md

 ### Komorebi is crashing and I'm using two or more screens!

-This is a [known bug](https://github.com/Komorebi-Fork/komorebi/issues/18) that currently has no good solution in the meantime :(
+This is a [known bug](https://github.com/Komorebi-Fork/komorebi/issues/18).
+There's currently no solution for this, but if you have any ideas we'd love to hear from you!

-For now, you can force Komorebi to launch on the main screen only by running it with `--single-screen`.
+For now, you can force Komorebi to display on the main screen only by running it with `--single-screen`.

 ### After uninstalling, my desktop isn't working right (blank or no icons)